KennyHoopla and Travis Barker drive around town in ‘ESTELLA//’ video

 KennyHoopla has shared the video to his recent team-up with Travis Barker, ‘ESTELLA//’ – watch below.

-The pop-punk collaboration between the Blink-182 drummer and the rising Wisconsin artist (real name is Kenneth La’ron) arrived earlier this month.
+The pop-punk collaboration between the Blink-182 drummer and the rising Wisconsin artist (real name Kenneth La’ron) arrived earlier this month.

 Directed and edited by Lonewolf (Zac Matias), the track’s newly-released official visuals begin with KennyHoopla being thrown out of his house by his girlfriend, the titular Estella.

-The musician then gathers some of his clothes from the garden, before being picked up by Barker.
+The musician then gathers some of his clothes from the garden before being picked up by Barker.
 As the pair sing and air drum in the car, Estella watches a weatherman Kenny present the ‘Heartbreak Forecast’ on TV.

 “I loved Kenny’s music from the moment I heard it and showed everyone it,” Travis explained of the song.
 “We connected and kept talking about working together.
 ‘Bout a month ago we got in the studio for a few hrs and it was magic.
 That’s when we wrote ‘ESTELLA//’, rest is history.”